matteodelabre/mongoose-beautiful-unique-validation/README.md

 }
 ```

-This is not the same kind of error as normal [Validation](http://mongoosejs.com/docs/validation.html)
+This is not the same kind of error as normal
-errors: it will introduce more checks in your code if you want to handle them.
+[Validation](http://mongoosejs.com/docs/validation.html) errors, so you need
+to handle that as a special case―and special cases allow room for bugs.
-This plugin solves this problem by converting uniqueness errors (E11000 and E11001) into regular Validation errors.
+This plugin solves this problem by converting driver-level duplicate errors
+(E11000 and E11001) into regular Validation errors.

 ```json
 {